Skip to content

 Why it matters

 The Altair turned the abstract promise of personal computing into solder, switches, and a shipping address.
 It is the physical seed of the home-computer revolution: not elegant, not finished, but real and yours.
+The first World Altair Computer Convention in Albuquerque in 1976 drew hundreds of devotees of a machine barely a year old.
 Everything in this museum's personal-computing wing descends from the moment a hobbyist flipped its switches and watched the lights answer.

 The lesson it set loose

 A tool does not need to be polished to be revolutionary; it needs to be accessible.
 The Altair was barely a product, but it was a permission slip.
-It told a generation that the computer was no longer something you visited — it was something you could build, own, and bend to your will.
+It told a generation that the computer was no longer something you visited in a climate-controlled room behind glass.
+It was something you could build, own, and bend to your will.
+MITS itself did not last; Roberts sold the company to Pertec in 1977 and went on to study medicine, becoming a small-town doctor in Georgia.
+The machine outlived its maker as an idea, which is the only way machines ever truly last.

 Next exhibit